Astron456/Astron-s-Site/content/project/example/index.md

 ---
-title: Top 100 Academic Project among Nankai University
+title: 2021 Outstanding Academic Project among Nankai University
 summary: Based on national data from 2012 to 2018, this project use methods of Fixed Effect and Spacial Durbin Model to explain the side effect, that beside of promoting high pollution enterprises' transformation, Green Loan Polices more than motivates them to transfer among provinces.
 tags:
 - Deep Learning